Understanding PTSD in Military Veterans: A Guide for Families

 2. Avoidance

-Emotional Numbing: Withdrawing from social interactions and avoiding talking about their experiences.
+• Emotional Numbing: Withdrawing from social interactions and avoiding discussion of feelings.

 3. Negative Changes in Mood and Thoughts

-Negative Thoughts: Persistent and exaggerated negative beliefs about oneself, others, or the world.
+• Negative Thoughts: Persistent, exaggerated negative beliefs about oneself, others, or the world.

-Emotional Numbing: Difficulty experiencing positive emotions, feeling emotionally numb or detached.
+• Emotional Numbing: Difficulty experiencing positive emotions, feeling detached.

-Guilt or Shame: Feeling responsible for the traumatic event or feeling ashamed of one’s reactions.
+• Guilt or Shame: Feeling responsible for the trauma or ashamed of one’s reactions.

 4. Hyperarousal

-Irritability: Experiencing increased anger and irritability, sometimes resulting in angry outbursts.
+• Irritability: Increased anger, sometimes resulting in outbursts.

 How Families Can Support Veterans with PTSD